apache/forrest/etc/cocoon_upgrade/README.txt

       svn revert some.jar.license.txt

-    Otherwise, copy the relavent license.txt file from $COCOON_HOME/legal.
+    Otherwise, copy the relevant license.txt file from $COCOON_HOME/legal.

-9. Keep our Cocoon config files synchronised at main/webapp/WEB-INF/
+9. Keep our Cocoon config files and sitemaps synchronised at main/webapp/WEB-INF/

 10. cd $FORREST_HOME/main

 11. Build a regular forrest distribution and test, test test.

+    At least do a 'build test'.

     The testing should consist of doing a "forrest site", "forrest run" and "forrest war" against existing forrest projects and also against new "forrest seed" sites.

-12. Update the cocoon "svn info" at the top of this README.txt
+12. Now do 'svn commit' for the changed/new files in forrest/lib and use the Cocoon SVN revision number in your log message.